In some cases, we earn commissions from affiliate links in our posts.

 First thing's first.
 Let's talk dates.
 The new series of Father Brown will begin airing on Monday, January 6th on BBC One in the UK.

 In the US and Canada, Father Brown Season 8 will premiere on BritBox on July 1.
 Two episodes will air each week, with a total of 10 45-minute episodes to air over 5 weeks.

 If the past is anything to go by, it seems quite likely Season 8 of Father Brown will also air on many PBS stations at some point in the coming year.
 PBS stations vary considerably by location, though, so I'd advise keeping an eye on your local listings during the spring and summer.

-It's also worth noting that due to the show's continued popularity around the world, a ninth series has already been commissioned, and it will be broadcast on BBC One and BBC's iPlayer at an undetermined date in 2021.
+It's also worth noting that due to the show's continued popularity around the world, a ninth series has already been commissioned, and it will be broadcast on BBC One and BBC's iPlayer at an undetermined date in 2021 (no word on how this may have changed since originally announced).
 The series has been sold in more than 200 territories, and it continues to draw a large audience share in the UK during its afternoon timeslot.

 What's Happening in Series 8 of Father Brown?

 Season 8 of Father Brown brings us 10 new 45-minute episodes.
 As dedicated fans will know, the series is based on the character made famous by GK Chesterton's short stories, and it takes place in and around the small village of Kembleford in the Cotswolds.

 Peter Bullock, a producer for BBC Studios, said of the new series: